Tabindex: it rarely pays to be positive

 values in the Shadow DOM.

-But maybe knowing this will help you out in some situation I haven’t thought of yet.
+But maybe knowing this may help you out in some situation I haven’t thought of yet.
 Or maybe (likely) this is still just a horrible no good very bad idea.